ks061/OOP-neural-network/src/readme.txt

 The first line will have the following numbers, in this order, separated by one
-space: the number of input neurons, the number of output neurons, the number of hidden layers, the number of neurons in each hidden layer, the highest acceptable SSE (sum of squared errors), the maximum number of epochs, the learning rate, and the momentum variable.
+space: the number of input neurons, the number of output neurons, the number of hidden layers, the number of neurons in each hidden layer, the highest acceptable SSE (sum of squared errors), the maximum number of epochs, the learning rate, and the momentum variable, and an integer representing the activation function.
+Put 0 for Sigmoid, 1 for Step, and 2 for Hyperbolic Tangent.

 The lines after this will be edge weights, each line represents the edge weights needed to connect one layer to the next